HOKA Skyward X Running Shoe Review

 • Really heavy.

-The HOKA Skyward X features decent energy return thanks to its premium PEBA-based foam in the top layer.
-This foam absorbs and returns a satisfactory amount of energy, creating a bouncy and lively underfoot feel—though it's slightly firmer than some other PEBA formulations.
+The HOKA Skyward X features very good energy return thanks to its premium PEBA-based foam in the top layer.
+This foam absorbs and returns a good amount of energy, creating a bouncy and lively underfoot feel, though it's slightly firmer than some other PEBA formulations.
 However, this energetic ride is somewhat muted by the shoe's overall weight and construction, which dampens the full potential of the foam's responsiveness.

 Pros